benjamin-wright/meal-planner/README.md

 - Add validation logic into each model, and reference from forms
 - Finish ingredient editing
 - Add unit tests for unit conversion logic

+## WIP
+- Finish refactoring to use unit class for all unit-based conversions